jack3898/fakeyou.ts/README.md

 ### Does it work in the browser?

 No, unfortunately. 😔 It is best you create your own web server that uses this package to build your app.

+### Why this over fakeyou.**js**?

+Fakeyou.js is a great project (if you haven't seen it, you can check it out [here!](https://github.com/leunamcrack/fakeyou.js/)) but I wrote this package to address its shortcomings.
+For example, fakeyou.ts is...

+-   [x] Safe; All API responses are validated at runtime with type-smart schemas, which provides type-safety guarantees as well as the package just being fully type-safe.
+When using this package you will get autocomplete for every function, types for every return and compile-time errors for improper usage.
+-   [x] Scalable; All classes and components are almost all independent from one-another, making refactors and feature additions easy.
+No class inheritance to be found.
+-   [x] Feature-rich; Not only does fakeyou.ts have pretty much the same featureset at fakeyou.js, it also supports voice-to-voice.
+-   [x] Modern; Fakeyou.ts works with ESModules, supporting next-generation JavaScript projects and supports top-level await.
+-   [x] Relies on packages only when it needs to; Fakeyou.ts uses native Node.js modules if they are available (like fetch).
+-   [x] Smart; More implementation details are hidden away.
+It will contact the API only when it needs to.
+No need to run any `.init()` or `.start()` functions at the top of your app.
+-   [x] Easy to work with; Not only does fakeyou.ts give you type-safety guarantees, it has a logging flag you can enable to inspect all of its network traffic, and if you're unfortunate enough, see nicely-formatted errors.
+-   [x] Active on Discord; The maintainer (me!) of this project is active on FakeYou's official Discord!
+If there are any problems you are having, you can either contact me there (#api channel) or submit an issue on this GitHub page.
+Make sure to tag me so I don't miss you!
+For safety reasons I will not display my discord tag here.